svgdotjs/svg.js/.github/CONTRIBUTING.md

 ## Pull Request Process

-When you want to make contriubtions to the project, the process is pretty simple:
+When you want to make contributions to the project, the process is pretty simple:

 1. Discuss in an issue or on gitter what you'd like to change
 2. Fork the repository to make your own local copy